New Book Examines How America's Growth Obsession Is Poisoning Its Own Water Supply

 Digital networks and grassroots culture in Cuba

-The first presentation was delivered by Steffen Köhn, Associate Professor of Anthropology at Aarhus University, whose research brings together ethnographic fieldwork and visual anthropology.
-Köhn shared work drawn from his forthcoming book, exploring how Cuban society has navigated the constraints and possibilities of digital technology in the post-Castro era.
+Steffen Köhn, Associate Professor of Anthropology at Aarhus University, shared ethnographic work from his forthcoming book Island in the Net: Digital Culture in Post-Castro Cuba, exploring how Cuban society has navigated the constraints and possibilities of digital technology — foregrounding agency, creativity, and everyday resistance through grassroots networks and digital black markets.

 Memory, care, and post-conflict communities in Colombia